|Other Freelang resources|

 Did you know that you already know some Arabic words?
 If you speak Spanish, Italian or English you must know some words which have been borrowed from Arabic such as ‘cotton’, ‘magazine’, ‘algebra’ and ‘alchemy’.
 Arabic words such as ‘kitab’ (book) [...]

 Arabic is a Semitic language (a group belonging to the Afro-Asiatic family) spoken by 200 to 400 million native speakers (estimates vary a lot).
 Modern Standard Arabic derives from Classical Arabic and is widely studied and used throughout the Islamic world.
 It also have many varieties spoken throughout the Arab world.

-Download our free dictionary (for Windows) and browse both the Arabic-English and the English-Arabic lists.
+Download our free dictionary (for Windows or Android) and browse both the Arabic-English and the English-Arabic lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Tercüman.

 Arabic > English: 645 words

 First upload: September 28, 2007

 We have more than dictionaries and translation!
 Check out our collection of common expressions translated in all languages, test your knowledge with our quizzes about languages, or learn more about language families.
 To stay in touch with us, read our blog about languages and follow us on Facebook.

 Al-Bab is a good starting point for beginners.
 Arabic language is introduced and you can learn some basic expressions, the numbers, etc.